doubtfire-lms/docs.formatif.io/guides/developer/overview.md

 A key principle of Agile software development methods is that they embrace change by allowing for adaptive, periodic adjustment of activities, resulting in robust and effective outcomes.

-A key driver of Agile development is the use of Burn down charts—a central requirement for the Doubtfire tool.
+A key driver of Agile development is the use of Burn down charts—a central requirement for the Formatif tool.

-Doubtfire allows teaching staff to outline the tasks students need to complete during the semester.
+Formatif allows teaching staff to outline the tasks students need to complete during the semester.
 Student are then able to monitor their progress against these tasks using burn down charts.
 The charts show the backlog of work remaining week by week, which decreases as work is completed.